 Please make sure you have started an iMovie project.
 Go to File > New Project to add a new project.
 Drag video clips from the event browser to the project.

-If you want to add subtitles to a video as caption, you can just drag the style to the place where you want to add subtitles.
-You don't need to choose a background color, as the Title will be laid over the Clip.
+If you want to add subtitles to a video as a caption, you can just drag the style to the place where you want to add subtitles.
+You don't need to choose a background color, as the title will be laid over the clip.

 Your text will be highlighted now in the Viewer and you can change it to whatever you'd like.
 For example, if you want to change the font style of the subtitles, you can go to Show Fonts > Change Fonts to change the font color, style, size, face, etc.